maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

   Sample: t.samplingPeriodMillis * 1000 * 1000,
 }

-t.logger.Debug().Msg("opening the sampling software cpu block perf event")

 // Create the perf event file descriptor that corresponds to one event that is measured.
 // We're measuring a clock timer software event just to run the program on a periodic schedule.
-// When a specified number of clock samples occur, the kernel will trigger the program. evt, err := unix.PerfEventOpen(
-  // The attribute set.
+// When a specified number of clock samples occur, the kernel will trigger the program. evt, err := unix.PerfEventOpen( attr, // The attribute set. t.pid, // The specified task. i, // on the Nth CPU.
-  attr,

-  // the specified task.
-  //t.pid,
-  -1,

-  // on the Nth CPU.
-  i,

-  // The group_fd argument allows event groups to be created.
-An event group has one event which
+  -1, // The group_fd argument allows event groups to be created.
-  // is the group leader.
-A single event on its own is created with group_fd = -1 and is considered
-  // to be a group with only 1 member.
-  -1,

-  // The flags.
+  0, // The flags.
-  0,
 )
-if err != nil {
-  return nil, errors.Wrap(err, "error creating the perf event") }
-defer func() {
-  if err := unix.Close(evt); err != nil {
-    t.logger.Fatal().Err(err).Msg("failed to close perf event") }
-}()
 ```

 eBPF helpers are functions that, as you might have guessed, simplify work.
 The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper returns the stack id of the program that is currently running, at the moment of the eBPF program execution in the very process context.